zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-I first followed the experience of the AP635 series with **admin/ device serial number ** to call the login api, and found that it failed.<br>
-Just when I thought my research was over, I tried calling the login api with **admin/admin** and successfully returned sid!
+Just when I thought my research was over, I tried calling the login api with **admin/admin** and successfully returned sid!<br>
 So we found a hard-coded login credentials vulnerability that applies to all AP21 series.<br>
 ## 4 Vulnerability exploitation